 Some of the best cards for earning Amex Membership Rewards points include the following:

-- The Amex EveryDay® Credit Card from American Express offers 2x points at U.S. supermarkets on up to $6,000 of spend per year, plus a 20% points bonus when you make at least 20 transactions per billing cycle; the card has no annual fee
+- The Amex EveryDay® Credit Card from American Express (no annual fee) offers 2x points at U.S. supermarkets on up to $6,000 of spend per year, plus a 20% points bonus when you make at least 20 transactions per billing cycle

-- The Amex EveryDay® Preferred Credit Card from American Express offers 3x points at U.S. supermarkets on up to $6,000 of spend per year, plus 2x points at U.S. gas stations, plus a 50% points bonus when you make at least 30 transactions per billing cycle; the card has a $95 annual fee
+- The Amex EveryDay® Preferred Credit Card from American Express ($95 annual fee) offers 3x points at U.S. supermarkets on up to $6,000 of spend per year, plus 2x points at U.S. gas stations, plus a 50% points bonus when you make at least 30 transactions per billing cycle

-Note that you can earn the sign-up bonus on each of the above cards, and pool all those points towards one Membership Rewards account.
+Note that you can earn a welcome bonus on each of the above cards, and pool all those points towards one Membership Rewards account.
 Having multiple Amex cards is a great way to maximize your points earning potential.

 Should you transfer Amex points to travel partners?